Written by Tenley Haraldson. Reviewed by cleaning expert Sean Busch.

 If every sink in your home has a disposable bottle of hand soap, you’re adding more bottles of plastic to the trash heap.
 Opt for refillable glass bottles themed for your bathroom or kitchen.
 Top off each one with our 64-ounce Puracy liquid hand soap refill pouches.
-Even better, these refills use 90% less plastic than regular bottles.

 In addition to liquid hand soap, Puracy provides refill packs for our entire line of sustainable products.
 Because Puracy refill packs use 90% less plastic, water, and energy compared to bottles, we’ve been able to save more than 200 tons of plastic from entering our environment.
 Start decreasing your carbon footprint, reduce your plastic profile, and live a more eco-friendly lifestyle – without sacrificing quality.